How to Insert Carriage Return in Excel Cell (3 Simple Ways)

 Steps:

-• First of all, take the cursor after the comma that separated the first text data.
+• Take the cursor after the comma that separated the first text data.

 Insert Carriage Return in an Excel Cell

-• Then, press ALT+ENTER and you will see that a new line has been created.
+• Press Alt +Enter and you will see that a new line has been created.

-• Hence, you will find 3 new lines for your dataset.
+• You will find 3 new lines in a single cell for your dataset.

 Insert Carriage Return in an Excel Cell

-Read More: How to Replace Carriage Return with Comma in Excel (3 Ways)
+Read More: Remove Carriage Return in Excel with Text to Columns

-Let’s say, we have got a dataset of the name of some students studying in different Universities and their relevant departments.
+Let’s say we have a dataset of the name of some students studying in different universities and their relevant departments.
+We want to combine the data for each student in just a single cell and insert carriage return by applying formulas.

 Insert Carriage Return in an Excel Cell